qmlbook/qt6book/docs/ch07-modelview/basic-models.md

 # Basic Models

-The most basic way to separate the data from the presentation is to use the `Repeater` element.
+The most basic way to visualize data from a model is to use the `Repeater` element.
 It is used to instantiate an array of items and is easy to combine with a positioner to populate a part of the user interface.
 A repeater uses a model, which can be anything from the number of items to instantiate, to a full-blown model gathering data from the Internet.

 In its simplest form, the repeater can be used to instantiate a specified number of items.
 Each item will have access to an attached property, the variable `index`, that can be used to tell the items apart.
 In the example below, a repeater is used to create 10 instances of an item.
 The number of items is controlled using the `model` property.
 For each item, the `Rectangle` containing a `Text` element found inside the `Repeater` item, is instantiated.
 As you can tell, the `text` property is set to the `index` value, thus the items are numbered from zero to nine.